Best portable camping fridge freezers in Australia 2021: Single zone

 Coming in at the mid-range price point for a portable camping fridge is the myCOOLMAN 60L model.
 It's a bit on the bulky side, but there's still a lot to love about its design.
 The excellent handles are recessed into the wall of the fridge, preventing it from getting caught during packing.
 Bottle openers on either end are also embedded in the handle bay, while the nifty little control panel is also tucked inside the chassis.

 This fridge's low profile makes it great for packing into tight spaces.
 While the reversible lid and power inputs at both ends, including a USB port, give it added flexibility when packed.
-Inside, the smart basket design allows for three separate compartments.
-Although the large mesh can make balancing bottles cumbersome.
+Inside, the smart basket design allows for 3 separate compartments, although the large mesh can make balancing bottles cumbersome.
 Bluetooth wireless connectivity to an app is also appreciated.

 The myCOOLMAN range uses the German company's own Blue compressor, so you're taking a bit of a punt there in terms of reliability and repair, but the 5-year warranty certainly gives you confidence.
 The compressor also comes with a Turbo mode, that allows you to get your fridge to temperature quickly – handy when you are still plugged into your mains before leaving home.